STEWARDS OF OUR WATERWAYS

-The objective of CreekWatch is to connect communities with the science and stewardship relevant to their local natural areas and stormwater creeks.
+Looking for a great opportunity to get involved with a community-based environmental monitoring program right in your community?
+CreekWatch, a program by the non-profit RiverWatch Institute of Alberta is just what you’re looking for!
+CreekWatch connects communities with the science and stewardship relevant to their local natural areas and stormwater creeks empowering people to explore science by making it more familiar, accessible, and inclusive.
 Adult volunteers work in teams using portable water quality labs to research and answer the question “How healthy are our creeks?”

 - Data comparisons help highlight stormwater impact upon our creeks throughout the open water season March-October and a report is published annually on World Water Day.